Carrels and Study Spaces

 The B-30 Collaborative Learning Space is open to library users when it is not reserved for library instruction.
 Refer to the B-30 Collaborative Learning Space Calendar for availability.

-The Multimedia Lab is located in Lamont room A-10 and features Mac and Windows equipment for creating, editing, and publishing a wide variety of multimedia projects.
+The Multimedia Lab is located at the east end of the reading room of Level B and features Mac and Windows equipment for creating, editing, and publishing a wide variety of multimedia projects.
 See the Multimedia Resources and Computers page for detailed information including lab hours, available software, and contact information.

 The Larsen Room is open to library users when it is not reserved for library instruction.
 Refer to the Larsen Room Calendar for availability.